Hugh III, Duke of Burgundy

-Hugh III (1142 – August 25, 1192) was Duke of Burgundy between 1162 and 1192.
+Hugh III (1142 – 25 August 1192) was Duke of Burgundy between 1162 and 1192.
 As duke, Burgundy was invaded by King Philip II and Hugh was forced to sue for peace.
-Hugh then joined the Third Crusade, distinguishing himself at Arsuf and Acre.
-He died at Acre in 1192.
+Hugh then joined the Third Crusade, distinguishing himself at Arsuf and Acre, where he died in 1192.

 Life

-Hugh was the eldest son of Duke Odo II and Marie, daughter of Theobald II, Count of Champagne.
+Hugh was the eldest son of Duke Odo II and Marie of Blois-Champagne, daughter of Theobald II, Count of Champagne.
+Hugh was fourteen when he became duke, and was under the guardianship and regency of his mother for three years.

 The rule of Hugh III marked the ending of a period of relative peace in the duchy of Burgundy.
 Hugh was a belligerent man and soon was involved in conflicts against King Louis VII of France over their borders.
 When Philip Augustus succeeded Louis in 1180, Hugh seized the opportunity and forced several men to change their allegiance to Burgundy.
 Philip II was not happy with the loss of his vassals and invaded the duchy, besieging Châtillon in 1186.
 The town fell and with it, its garrison, commanded by Odo, Hugh's heir.
 A peace was negotiated and Hugh had to pay a high ransom for his son and give up ambitions over French territory.

 In 1187, Hugh transferred the capital of Burgundy to Dijon, and endeavoured to turn the city into a major commercial centre.

 Joins crusade

 Hugh then turned his energies to the Holy Land, embarking in the Third Crusade in the retinue of Philip II.
-Hugh played a major role in the victory of the Battle of Arsuf (September 7, 1191) and at the Siege of Acre.
+Hugh played a major role in the victory of the Battle of Arsuf (7 September 1191) and at the Siege of Acre.
 When Philip returned to France in July 1191, he left Hugh in charge of the French troops.
 In January 1192, Hugh traveled to Ascalon and argued with Richard I of England over pay for his troops.
-He died August 1192 at Acre.
+He died 25 August 1192 at Acre.